YuelinElu/GanttChart/README.md

 --------------------

 - Dedicated CSV loader (`services/task_loader.py`) that maps colours, computes durations, and formats tooltip metadata.
-- `/api/tasks` FastAPI endpoint (`app.py`) with CORS for Vite dev tooling.
+- FastAPI endpoints (`/api/tasks`, `/healthz`) with CORS enabled for the Vite proxy.
-- React component (`frontend/src/App.jsx`) that fetches tasks, switches view modes (day/week/month), injects per-task colours, and renders a legend.
+- React workspace (`frontend/src/App.jsx`) featuring dataset switching, CSV import/export, adding/deleting tasks, inline editing, and drag-to-reschedule support.
+- Drag-and-drop task reordering keeps the sidebar and bars aligned without touching dates.
+- Palette selector and custom colour picker (with outline toggle) in the task editor so each bar can match your preferred styling.
+- Search box with previous/next navigation that jumps the timeline and sidebar to each matching task.
+- Collapsible task detail drawer so you can keep the focus on the chart when you only need a quick glance.
+- Client-side undo/redo history with keyboard shortcuts (Ctrl+Z / Ctrl+Shift+Z / Ctrl+Y) so edits are reversible without reloading.
+- Alignment and labelling enhancements that keep the frozen task list perfectly in sync with the chart grid, with responsive legends and hover tooltips.
-- Tailored styling (`frontend/src/styles.css`) for a professional dashboard feel with neutral backgrounds, subtle shadows, readable typography, and outline styling for “Black Outline” tasks.
+- Tailored styling (`frontend/src/styles.css`) for a professional dashboard feel with neutral backgrounds, subtle shadows, readable typography, and outline styling for "Black Outline" tasks.
-- README instructions covering setup, development, and production build workflows.
+- README instructions covering setup, development, production builds, and the new runtime controls.

 Customisation ideas